Brú School

 Brú School is a series of workshops with national and international theatre professionals

-Brú School Site Specific with Rodrigo Pardo will take place in NUI Galway from August 31st to Sept 3rd.
-Expression of Interest: here
+Brú School Site Specific with Rodrigo Pardo took place in Sept 2023.

 Brú School Site Specific with Rodrigo Pardo

-Following Brú’s deep dive workshops in Physical Theatre, Embodied Voice, Mask Theatre and VR, the company are now turning their attention to the creation of Site Specific Theatre in Galway and are delighted to welcome Rodrigo Pardo from France to facilitate this 4 day deep dive.
+Following Brú’s deep dive workshops in Physical Theatre, Embodied Voice, Mask Theatre and VR,we turned out attention to the creation of Site Specific Theatre in Galway and were delighted to welcome Rodrigo Pardo from France to facilitate a 4 day deep dive.

 Site-specific theatre lands at the point where reality and fiction meet, inviting a shift of perception within the interaction of the audience, the performance and the location, giving audiences a momentary suspension of disbelief, a re-order of the common sense and a poetic layer surfing on top of daily life.